Kooroshoo/Multi_ThreadedUE/README.md

 This example loads the assets asynchronously to speed up loading speeds.

+Async code doesn’t HAVE to be implemented using threads.
+However, in Unreal you can assume that Async<T> and FAsyncTask<T> are implemented using threads.
+They are abstractions over threads so that you don’t have to do the (low level, error prone) work of managing threads.

 ## Limitations
 There are certain limitations when it comes to background threads: